OpenTube/OpenTube/README.md

 The custom html header can be edited at ``custom/header.php``

+Specify your own search term mappings in ``custom/search.csv`` check the example at ``data/search.csv`` it allows you to show search results for 'terminal' when the user typed in 'console'

 ### License

 The whole code base and all images are licensed under public domain.